Securing IoT Devices at Scale - Embedded Computing Design

 The Value of a Physical Unclonable Function

-The second approach to giving a device a unique identity is to include a physical unclonable function (PUF) within it.
+An IoT device can have a unique identity without resorting to key injection if a physical unclonable function (PUF) is built into it.
 This enables users to build their IoT ecosystem security architecture on top of an incontrovertible fact – that each device within it can be uniquely identified because of something about its physical hardware.

 A PUF is usually made up of an addressable array of devices or circuit elements whose characteristics are strongly affected by random variations in the IC manufacturing process.
 With good design, this means that although highly resourced hackers could, in theory, probe and even copy an SoC layer by layer, they would still be unable to reproduce its unique identity, because it derives from characteristics produced by the device-to-device variability of the manufacturing process.